SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Failure mode: recoverable failure.
 - Failure payload: none.
-- Response payload: arbitrary JSON data, as returned by the query (as JSON text, take from the "notice" feedback with the given index).
+- Response payload: arbitrary JSON data, as returned by the query (as JSON text, take from the "info" / "notice" feedback with the given index).

 ### `quit`